SGBC/weatherdata/The impact of weather factors on the productivity of dairy cows/README.md

 Note that the file "AllMilkings.csv" is required to run this, as well as the relevant daily weather data output by weatherPreProcessing.ipynb

+## categorical.ipynb
+Plots the mean daily milk yield for a number of temperature and THI-ranges

 ## fftXcorrs.ipynb
 1. Does some basic imputation of the milking data
 2. separates the high and low frequency components of the milk yield